 In June 2020, a team of employees from the various departments in GreenMobility traveled to Sweden to drive 100 electric cars out on the streets, so that they could be ready for the Swedish neighbors.
 In Malmö, there are four Hotspots where you can park for free.
 From Denmark, you can easily drive to the neighboring country in a GreenMobility car, and in collaboration with the Øresund Bridge, we have made it possible to drive over the bridge for only DKK 200 per way.
 However, the car must not be left in Sweden, but must always return to its original zone in Denmark.

-Gothenborg - the northern city
+Gothenburg - the second-largest city in Sweden

-Gothenburg is GreenMobility’s most northern city and Sweden’s second-largest city with more than 500,000 inhabitants.
+Gothenburg is Sweden’s second-largest city with more than 500,000 inhabitants.
 We opened in Gothenburg and Malmö the same day with 100 new electric cars on the streets of each city on a sunny day in June 2020.
 In Gothenburg, there are almost ten Hotspots available for the Swedish population, where you can park your GreenMobility car for free.
 If you land at Landvetter Airport only 20 minutes from Gothenburg, you can easily find a free car and drive into the city center and return to the airport again.